rvda/axxesjs-workshop/src/exercises/exercises.md

 ### Exercise 10
     - However, we notice the list of participants is not updated when we add a participant.
     - This is because both components have a different instance of the WorkshopService.
-    - Update the Service decorator function so that it makes sure the WorkshopService is a singleton.
+    - add the Service decorator so that it makes sure the WorkshopService is a singleton.
     - When you now add a participant, it should immediately appear in the list.

 ## Routing

 ### Exercise 11
+    - Make the app start up through a router and make sure '/' redirects to the WorkshopComponent.
     - We want to be able to navigate to the content component by clicking the anchor element.
     - Update the Router class so that it can handle url changes.
     - Make sure the correct component is rendered when you navigate to the content route.